 All this tells the kid is that it has a loser father.

-Anyway, this form of emotional manipulation is also pretty common with women.
+This form of emotional manipulation is also pretty common with women.
 And it implies that you have some sort of moral obligation to care about other people’s feelings.

 Look, you don’t need to be an asshole and sociopath, but realize what’s really happening there.